 Foundations & Futures in Innovation & Technology

-Foundations is a 12-week certificate program offered in-person and online.
+Foundations is a 12-week exploratory program offered in-person and (soon-to-be) online.
 This program introduces you to six in-demand fields within the tech sector.
 This is the perfect opportunity to get comfortable in the following topics, so that you can decide which one you would like to pursue as a career in our Futures program.

 In Foundations you will be introduced to the following six topics, two weeks at a time: